 Blisters form in response to friction or pressure on the skin.
-Many require simple self-care, or even no treatment at all.
-Some blisters are more serious or may be a symptom of disease and, in this case, they should be treated by your doctor.
+You can usually look after them yourself and many don’t need treatment at all.
+Some blisters are more serious or may be a symptom of disease and, in this case, they should be treated by a doctor.

 What is a blister?